-There is insufficient information at this time to declare the Herrick deposit as a mineral resource and to follow-up with mineral reserve estimates.
-Efforts will be made in the proposed Phase I and Phase II drilling programs to confirm the grade and continuity of the gold-bearing zones as originally investigated by the underground development of Herrick Gold Mines.
-Positive results would initiate a mineral reserve estimate.
+Evaluation of the Herrick deposit is at an early stage with the result that there is insufficient information at this time to declare the Herrick deposit as a mineral resource.
+However, the author has provided calculations based on available data which is either qualified and/or has been obtained by independent qualified persons.
+Efforts will be made in the subsequent sampling programs to expand the grade and continuity of the gold-bearing zones as originally investigated.
+Positive results would result in initiation of a mineral resource estimate.